makeyourownmaker/ParametricWeatherModel/README.md

 ## Installation

-Requires a recent version of python.
+Requires a recent version of python (either 2 or 3 should work).

 The following should work on any unix-ish environment:
 ```